Nose

 Winemaking

-A wine from partially-dried Malvasia, Trebbiano, and Sangiovese grapes harvested in the Chianti Classico denomination.
 The ancient tradition of “Vin Santo di Fèlsina” is embodied in the passage of the “mother” (the thick substance remaining from previous vintages) from the previous year’s casks to the next.
 The process has been modernized through careful grape selection, attention to the drying process, by adding the Sangiovese varietal to characterize Fèlsina’s signature style, as well as by meticulous care in vinification and ageing.

 After rigorous selection, the clusters are subjected to a natural drying process on mats, until January-February of the following year.
-They are then de-stemmed and pressed, and the must is transferred to sealed, 100 lt oak casks containing the “mother”, a thick substance remaining from previous vintages.
+They are then de-stemmed and pressed, and the must is transferred to sealed, 100 litre aok casks containing the “mother”, a thick substance remaining from previous vintages.
+After 7 years in the “vinsantaia” loft area, the wine is bottle aged for a minimum of 6 months.

 Appearance